 Action # Title Description Total Funds Contributing 2.1 Career and College- Readiness for English Learners, Low Income and Foster Youth Students participate in a comprehensive incentive and recognition system that helps support their scholastic efforts.
 Students are recognized for their efforts in a variety of ways that are meaningful to them.
-We will do the following: 11th and 12th graders have access to college courses.
-By 12th grade, students are expected to complete 2 college courses.
-CTE programs and pathways offered.
-WIOA job training and placement.
-College and Career days as well as field trips.
+We will do the following: • 11th and 12th graders have access to college courses. • By 12th grade, students are expected to complete 2 college courses. • CTE programs and pathways offered. • WIOA job training and placement. • College and Career days as well as field trips.
 Some of our lowest career and college-readiness rates are among the English learners, low-income, and foster youth student groups who are all below the state average of 18.7% for graduates completing a CTE pathway.
-They were also below the state average of 44.5% completion rate. \$575,006.00 Yes
+They were also below the state average of 44.5% completing A-G courses and below 11.1% in the A-G + CTE pathway completion rate. \$575,006.00 Yes